Lake San Antonio: Wildflower Triathlon

 Lake San Antonio is the site of the annual Wildflower Triathlon, one of the largest triathlon events in the world.
 The "Long Course", a half-Ironman, is considered to be especially grueling.

 Falling Lake Levels and Closure

 Beginning in summer 2013, the water level at Lake San Antonio fell dramatically.
 The initial drop occurred during emergency repairs on the Lake Nacimiento Dam - Lake San Antonio water was used to sustain the flow of the river below the dam.
 The problem was exacerbated by the ongoing drought in the region.
 With lake facilities such as the boat ramp no longer usable, attendance fell sharply (from over 250,000 visitors per year to under 100,000 in 2014).
 Due to lower revenues and high costs to maintain the facilities, the Monterey County Board of Supervisors opted to close the lake effective 1 July 2015 for the remainder of the summer season.
 Starting in October 2017, the south shore resort area was to open only on weekends, and the north shore area was to be closed, until Memorial Day weekend 2018.

+Resurgence

+Lake levels rebounded between 2016 and 2020, then dipped again in 2021.
+Since 2022 the lake level has returned to historic averages.